Marginal treatment effects in the absence of instrumental variables: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{sec:model}, we introduce our model and the definition of the MTE without IVs.
-In Section \ref{sec:identification}, we propose a possible set of sufficient conditions for the identification of the MTE, in place of the standard IV assumptions.
+In Section \ref{sec:model}, we introduce our model and definition of the MTE without IVs.
+In Section \ref {sec:identification}, we propose a possible set of sufficient conditions for the identification of MTE, in place of the standard IV assumptions.
 The key conditions include semiparametric functional form restrictions and the conditional mean independence assumption, of which the latter implies the additive separability of the MTE into observed and unobserved components.
-In Section \ref{sec:estimation}, we suggest consistent estimation procedures, and in Section \ref{sec:application}, we provide an empirical application to Head Start.
+Section \ref{sec:estimation} suggests consistent estimation procedures, and Section \ref{sec:application} provides an empirical application to Head Start.
 Section \ref{sec:conclusion} concludes.
-The Appendix contains the detailed proof of the main identification result, a discussion on the variants of the nonlinearity assumption, and an identification result for limited valued outcomes that entails a slight modification of the assumptions.
+Online appendices comprise of (A) additional results of the empirical application, (B) a proof of the main identification result, (C) a discussion on variants of the nonlinearity assumption, (D) an identification result for limited valued outcomes which entails a slight modification of the assumptions, (E) a proof of the asymptotic normality of the semiparametric IV-free MTE estimator, (F) an implementation guidance, and (G) a simulation study.